SkAndMl/PowerCoder/README.md

 ```

 ## Features
-Currently PowerCoder is in it's nascent stage, with just TfIdfProcessor being made available.
+Currently PowerCoder is in it's nascent stage, with just `TfIdfProcessor` and `DSTagger` being made available.